abolajibisiriyu/flutter_pin_pad/README.md

 ## Getting Started

-See the `example` directory for a complete sample app using Firebase Core.
+See the `example` directory for a complete sample app using Flutter Pin Pad.